By Paola Pascual on Jun 30, 2021 7:43:15 PM

 - [Passive] A new app has been launched. → [Active] We have launched a new app.

-Check out these 150+ useful email phrases, download our free guide How to Write Professional Emails in English, and contact Talaera if you would like to receive personalized training on business English communication skills.
+Check out these 150+ useful email phrases, download our free guide below, and contact Talaera if you would like to receive personalized training on business English communication skills.

 If you enjoyed this article, keep reading: